Telangana Phone tapping case: Political parties indulge in war of words | Politics

 Telangana Phone tapping case: Political parties indulge in war of words

-The money was returned after Income Tax officers and senior police officials came to know about its authenticity, he said.I demand a high-level probe, a judicial inquiry on this, Kishan Reddy said.Addressing a party meeting, KT Rama Rao, working president of the BRS party, accused Chief Minister Revanth Reddy of distracting the public from issues by selectively leaking information that phone tapping was done during the previous BRS government to certain media channels.You Congress government promised Rs 2,500 financial assistance to women.
+Earlier, a DSP was arrested in the case in connection with the alleged phone tapping of opposition leaders and destroying certain computer systems and official data during the previous BRS government.Addressing a party meeting, KT Rama Rao, working president of the BRS, accused Chief Minister Revanth Reddy of distracting the public from issues by selectively leaking information that phone tapping was done during the previous BRS government to certain media channels.You Congress government promised Rs 2,500 financial assistance to women.

 - Country: